 What is Conveyancing?

 Conveyancing is the legal process involved in buying, selling or remortgaging a property.
-A Conveyancing supplier must be instructed to carry out the legal work on your behalf.
-For a Sale or Purchase, your supplier is responsible for safeguarding both yours and the lender’s best interests at all times during the process.
+A Conveyancer (or solicitor) must be instructed to carry out the legal work on your behalf.
+For a Sale or Purchase, your conveyancer is responsible for safeguarding both yours’ and the lender’s best interests at all times during the process.

 They will liaise with the Conveyancer representing the other side to ensure they get answers to all questions on your behalf.